luavixen/Patella/README.md

   `${person.name.first}'s username is ${account.user} (${person.age} years old)`
 )); // Output "George's username is big-george12 (288 years old)"

-// Update one of the dependents account.password = "not-telling"; // Does not output (no computed task depends on this)
+// Changing reactive properties will only run computed tasks that depend on them account.password = "not-telling"; // Does not output (no computed task depends on this)

-// All operators work
-account.user += "3"; // Output "George's username is big-george123 (288 years old)"
+// All operators work when updating properties account.user += "3"; // Output "George's username is big-george123 (288 years old)"
 person.age++; // Output "George's username is big-george123 (289 years old)"